home-assistant/home-assistant.io/source/_integrations/onvif.markdown

 {% endtip %}

 {% note %}
-If running Home Assistant Core in a venv, ensure that libxml2 and libxslt python interfaces are installed via your package manager.
+If running Home Assistant Core in a venv, ensure that libxml2 and libxslt Python interfaces are installed via your package manager.
 {% endnote %}

 ### Configuration notes